 The School organizes international conferences, workshops, and other events regularly in coordination with these centers, to gather leading experts from around the world.

 Shanghai Global Ranking

 IÉSEG is ranked in the Shanghai Global Ranking of Academic Subjects for two subjects in the field of Social Sciences (management and business administration).
 The ranking indicators used include those measures of research productivity, research quality, extent of international research collaboration, and the highest “academic recognitions”.

 IÉSEG prepares its graduates for careers in multicultural environments in France or abroad.
-In 2019, more than one quarter (26.8%) of young graduates from the 2018 class of Grande Ecole Program began their careers abroad (based on the CGE young graduate survey in 2019), while more than half had a function linked with international activities.
+In 2019, about one quarter (21.8%) of young graduates from the 2021 class of Grande Ecole Program began their careers abroad (based on the CGE young graduate survey in 2022).

 Internships and partner companies

-As an integral part of their preparation, all students in the BIB, Grande Ecole, MSc and MBA programs participate in internships locally and around the world.
+As an integral part of their preparation, all students in the BIB, Grande Ecole, Specialized Master and MBA programs participate in internships locally and around the world.